How Can I Prepare for Divorce Emotionally and Financially?

-If both you and your soon-to-be ex-spouse can stand the sight of each other, then you may want to consider trying mediation before going to court.
-In mediation, the couple can negotiate terms of the divorce agreement while in the presence of a neutral mediator.
-The mediator assists with the flow of communication without taking sides.
-This can be a more cost-effective way to work through the divorce terms.
-If the spouses are not able to reach a resolution, then they will have to attend a court hearing where the judge has the final say.
+If both you and your soon-to-be ex-spouse cannot stand the sight of each other, then you may want to consider trying mediation before litigating in the courtroom.
+In mediation, a couple can negotiate the terms of their divorce agreement in the presence of a neutral mediator.
+The mediator assists with keeping the communication exchange flowing without taking sides.
+This can be a much more cost-effective way to work through a divorce.
+If two spouses are not able to reach a mutual resolution, then they will have to attend a court hearing where the judge has the final say.

 #3 Maintain Your Integrity

-In the midst of anguish and heartbreak, it can be tempting to vent on social media and other outlets about what you are going through.
-However, keep in mind that your spouse’s divorce attorney may be doing research to dig up as much information about you as possible, which includes your social media accounts.
-Even if your posts are set to private from public view, a truly strategic ex-spouse may find a way to check out what you have been writing about the divorce.
+Amid anguish and heartbreak, it can be tempting to vent on social media and other outlets about what you are going through.
+However, keep in mind that your spouse’s divorce attorney may be watching and digging up as much information about you as possible, which includes your social media accounts.
+Even if your posts are set to private from public view, a strategic and stealthy ex-spouse or lawyer may find a way to check out what you have been writing about the divorce.
 What you reveal may be used against you during your divorce proceeding in some way, especially if you are bad-mouthing your former spouse.

-Sometimes it takes a team of people who care about you and want what is in your best interest, to get through divorce more easily.
-Friends and family can be useful allies in providing emotional support as you encounter road bumps and struggles.
+Sometimes it takes a team of people who care about you and want what is in your best interest to get through a divorce.
+Friends and family can be useful allies and provide much-needed emotional support as you navigate struggles and bumps in the road.
 In addition to close loved ones, it isn’t uncommon for a divorcing spouse to have a lawyer join this support team.
 Without legal representation, the divorce process may be too complicated and confusing for the average person.
-A divorce lawyer Rockville, MD trusts can offer information on state laws that apply to your divorce, representation during the court hearing, and help you prepare for negotiations.
+A divorce lawyer Rockville, MD can offer information on state laws that apply to your divorce, representation during the court hearing, and help you prepare for negotiations.